davidtacheny/kipubox/README.md

 This is the directory layout of this repository with explanation.

-    production.ini            # inventory file for production stage development.ini           # inventory file for development stage test.ini                  # inventory file for test stage vpass                     # ansible-vault password file
-                              # This file should not be committed into the repository
-                              # therefore file is in ignored by git
-    group_vars/
-        all/                  # variables under this directory belongs all the groups apt.yml           # ansible-apt role variable file for all groups webservers/           # here we assign variables to webservers groups apt.yml           # Each file will correspond to a role i.e. apt.yml nginx.yml         # ""
-        postgresql/           # here we assign variables to postgresql groups postgresql.yml    # Each file will correspond to a role i.e. postgresql postgresql-password.yml   # Encrypted password file
-    plays/
-        ansible.cfg           # Ansible.cfg file that holds all ansible config
-        webservers.yml        # playbook for webserver tier
-        postgresql.yml        # playbook for postgresql tier

-    roles/
-        roles_requirements.yml# All the information about the roles external              # All the roles that are in git or ansible galaxy
-                              # Roles that are in roles_requirements.yml file will be downloaded into this directory
-        internal              # All the roles that are not public

-    extension/
-        setup                 # All the setup files for updating roles and ansible dependencies

 ## 2. How to Manage Roles
 It is a bad habit to manage the roles that are developed by other developers, in your git repository manually.
 It is also important to separate them so that you can distinguish those that are external and can be updated vs those that are internal.
 Therefore, you can use ansible-galaxy for installing the roles you need, at the location you need, by simply defining them in the roles_requirements.yml:

 ```
 ---
-- src: ANXS.build-essential
-  version: "v1.0.1"
 ```

 Roles can be downloaded/updated with this command:

 ```
-./extensions/setup/role_update.sh
 ```
 This command will delete all external roles and download everything from scratch.
 It is a good practice, as this will not allow you to make changes in the roles.